Nepiki/Guides/Soul-Blazer-(SNES).md

 _Sealed every monster lair in dr. Leo's painting_
 </pre></big>

 There are a total of 17 monster lairs in Dr. Leo's painting.
-This dungeon cannot be fully cleared before having obtained the Iron Sword.
+This dungeon cannot be fully cleared before having obtained the Zantetsu Sword.
 See the map below for all the locations.

 <details>
 <summary>